 The Wayne County Court of Common Pleas Adult Probation Department is staffed by six full-time probation officers under the direction of the Common Pleas Judges and the Chief Probation Officer.
 Our officers continue to work each and every day on the front lines with probationers to hold them accountable for the crimes they have committed and also to provide the offenders with the tools needed to initiate positive life changes.
 The challenges faced by this department are tremendous, yet the efforts of our staff and our ongoing commitment to excellence continue to make a positive impact on the community.
 All of our officers have embraced evidenced-based practices in their supervision style and they do so in an effort to ensure the highest level of public safety.

-Cheryl Gerwig, Chief Probation Officer
+Cheryl Gerwig, Chief Probation Officer/CCA Director

 Brandi Couch, Presentence Investigator, Probation Officer

-Matthew Zaleski, Intensive Supervision Probation Officer, Electronic Monitoring Coordinator
+Matthew Zaleski, Probation Officer/Community Service Coordinator

 Dominic Palmucci, Probation Officer

 Officer Palmucci supervises the Intervention in Lieu of Conviction offenders and co-coordinates the Wayne County Drug Court Program.
 In addition, Officer Palmucci supervises a Basic Community Control caseload of offenders and actively participates with the Wayne County Opiate Task Force.

 Officer Palmucci graduated with a Bachelor’s Degree in Criminal Justice and minor in Psychology from Baldwin-Wallace College in Berea, Ohio, in 2008.